 Obviously, corporate America considers philanthropy an important part of doing business.

-We’ve always been a company that values our people, partners and communities; but telling the story behind the creation of PENTA CARES is the best way to explain why philanthropy and volunteerism are so important to PENTA.
+We’ve always been a company that values our people, partners and communities; but telling the story behind the creation of PENTA CARES is the best way explain why philanthropy and volunteerism is so important to PENTA.